For Lead Ed Day and beyond, here are the resources you need to advocate for lead poisoning's end.

 What is the mission of Lead Education Day?

 The four-fold mission of Lead Education Day is the same as that of its organizer, the Michigan Alliance for Lead Safe Homes, or MIALSH.
-This group educates key decisionmakers in our state and local governments on policies that will be crucial in eliminating lead poisoning in Michigan.
+This group educates key decisionmakers in our state and local governments on ways to eliminate lead poisoning in Michigan.
 They are:

-- Testing all toddlers.
+1. Testing all toddlers.
 We want all 1- and 2-year-old Michigan children be tested for lead to prevent poisoning.
-This helps them get the treatment they need and helps us identify dangerous homes for remediation.
+This helps them get the treatment they need and helps us identify homes to remediate.

-- Better certifying contractors.
-We want the state of Michigan to assume responsibility for the federal Renovation, Repair and Painting program, which requires building contractors to be certified for lead-safe work on old homes.
-Local control ups efficiency and better attunes the program to state-specific issues.
+2. Better certifying contractors.
+We want the state of Michigan to assume responsibility for the federal Renovation, Repair and Painting program, which requires building contractors to be certified to safely work on lead in old homes.
+Local control ups efficiency and better helps address state-specific issues.

-- Increasing lead inspections.
-We want to require an inspection for lead paint, soil, dust and water before the sale or transfer of old homes to better find lead and remove it before people move in.
+3. Increasing lead inspections.
+We want to require an inspection for lead paint, soil, dust, and water before the sale or transfer of old homes.
+This will help us better find lead and remove it before people move in.

-This year's Lead Education Day is especially important because our longtime top priority—testing all toddlers—is up for consideration in the Michigan Senate.
+This year's Lead Education Day is especially important because two longtime top priorities—testing all toddlers and better certifying contractors—are up for consideration in the Michigan Legislature.

 What has Lead Education Day accomplished?